Price: £95 PLUS VAT

 Discussion also looked at key issues for trade, strategies for international and cross-sector collaboration, environmental sustainability, quality and standards, and consumer protection.

-We are pleased to be able to include keynote sessions with Chris Tyas, Chair, GS1 UK; and Michael Bourlakis, Procurement and Supply Chain Manager, Cranfield School of Management.
+We are pleased to have been able to include keynote sessions with Chris Tyas, Chair, GS1 UK; and Michael Bourlakis, Director of Research, Cranfield School of Management.

 The conference was an opportunity for stakeholders to consider the issues alongside key policy officials who attended from the CCC; DAERA, NI; Department for the Economy, NI; the DIT; Food Standards Scotland; the Veterinary Policy Research Foundation; and the Scottish Government.